Do you want to automate your manufacturing business? This article offers a detailed insight into the core concepts of automation for manufacturers.

 3. Increasing productivity

-While the long-term reason to invest in automation in manufacturing involves the growing labor shortages, there are also major short- and medium-term motivations to consider a move towards this type of technology.
+While the long-term reason to invest in different types of automation in manufacturing is the growing labor shortages, there are also major short- and medium-term motivations to consider a move towards this type of technology.
 What are those?
 Productivity growth.
 The history of global technology is staggering if one reviews its impacts.
 For the majority of human history, global GDPs stayed at the level of 1000 to 1500 US dollars per person.

 Right now, the majority of the countries in the world manage to offer living standards that are at least two times higher.
 The U.S. GDP per capita is 70 times higher than what the world saw a mere 500 years ago.
 What’s the core driver of this impressive growth?
 Our ability to produce more wares faster.
 The transition towards higher living standards occurred when legal and population structures incentivized investment into machines.
 Investment into manufacturing automation is, thus, primarily an opportunity to participate in this massive growth of human wealth.